Advancing Cornell University's mission through community-engaged learning.

-- championing research, curricula and co-curricular activities that are identified, designed and implemented with partner communities
+- champions research, curricula and co-curricular activities that are identified, designed and implemented with partner communities

-- contributing to solutions that overcome some of the world’s biggest challenges
+- contributes to solutions that overcome some of the world’s biggest challenges

-- preparing students to become global citizens leading social change
+- prepares students to become global citizens leading social change

-- inspiring a new generation of teaching and research at Cornell and beyond
+- inspires a new generation of teaching, leadership and research at Cornell and beyond

-How is this different from other public engagement at Cornell?
+How is our work different from other public engagement at Cornell?

-Community engagement is a type of public engagement — one with partnerships and students at its core.
-In community-engaged work, community partners are equal players, and projects are created, developed and carried out collaboratively with students from the start.
+Community-engaged learning is a type of public engagement — one with partnerships and students at its core.
+In community-engaged learning, community partners are equal players, and projects are created, developed and carried out collaboratively with students from the start.

 Public engagement has been central to Cornell’s mission since the university’s founding in 1865.
-Engaged Cornell celebrates this long history, and — through a generous gift from the Einhorn Family Charitable Trust — deepens Cornell’s community-engaged activities.
+The Office of Engagement Initiatives celebrates this long history and — through a generous gift from the Einhorn Family Charitable Trust — deepens Cornell’s community-engaged activities.

 - advance disciplinary research in ways that are both rigorous and creative